VQE-generated quantum circuit dataset for machine learning: Conclusion

 \section{Conclusion}

-In this paper, we proposed a quantum circuits classification problem as a more practical machine learning task.
-We introduced the dataset of $N=4,8,12,16,20$-qubit quantum circuits optimized by VQE for different Hamiltonians using different types of ans\"{a}tze.
+In this paper, we proposed a quantum circuit classification problem as a more practical machine learning task.
+We introduced the dataset of $N=4,8,12,16,20$-qubit quantum circuits optimized by VQE for different Hamiltonians using different types of ansatz.
 We verified that the unsupervised clustering of the dataset is easy for ideal quantum computers.
-In 4-, 8-, 12-, and 16-qubit cases, we achieved the ARI score of over 0.88, and in 20-qubit case, we achieved 0.69.
-In particular, we demonstrate a successful classification of our 4-qubit subdataset using the actual 4-qubit device.
+In 4-, 8-, 12-, and 16-qubit cases, we achieved the ARI score of over 0.88, and in the 20-qubit case, we achieved 0.69.
+In particular, we demonstrate a successful classification of our four-qubit subdataset using the actual four-qubit device.

-Possible future directions are the followings.
-First, the capability to create the dataset by VQE implies that actual quantum devices can produce a dataset with even larger numbers of qubits.
-It is also interesting to explore whether other variational quantum algorithms or FTQC algorithms can also construct a dataset similar to the one provided in this work.
+Potential future directions include the following: First, the capability of generating datasets through VQE techniques suggests that actual quantum devices may be able to produce datasets encompassing an even greater number of qubits.
+This strategy is considered feasible with the careful selection of suitable ansatz and optimization methods.
+Pertinent research has explored various methods, including pretraining \cite{grant2019initialization}, layerwise training \cite{skolik2021layerwise}, and strategies employing tensor networks \cite{rudolph2022synergy,watanabe2023entangled}.
+It is also interesting to explore whether other variational quantum algorithms or fault tolerant quantum computer algorithms can also construct a dataset similar to the one provided in this work.
 Our dataset, which provides a set of practical quantum circuits optimized to output ground states, can also be useful as a benchmark for quantum circuit compilers/transpilers.
 The devices may be able to conduct similar experiments on our dataset of more numbers of qubits.
 We finally note that it is worth investigating whether state-of-the-art classical machine learning algorithms can solve the dataset.
 We published the dataset on GitHub \cite{nakayama2023github}.